 When can I enroll in BPSS?

-Enrollment is open at the beginning of both the fall and spring semesters.
+Enrollment is open at the beginning of both the fall and spring semesters and all summer.
 Students interested in enrolling in BPSS can do so online through the Buckley Portfolio.

 I just enrolled in BPSS but cannot attend an orientation session this semester.
 Can I still participate?